The story of Meals in Steel

 Eat Healthy and Live Healthy

 If you have found us here you are probably, like us, trying to do your bit for the future of the planet by consuming responsibly.
 Our ethos here at Meals in Steel is to consciously choose eco-friendly products and services that minimize environmental impact and enhance the lives of people living with poverty.
 We source all of our suppliers on the basis that they must be working towards a better future for everybody, everywhere.
 We are always looking for better ways of doing things and be a part of creating a better future and good living.

 We are trying to keep our price affordable so we can encourage and involve the community in making changes.
 Our entire price is in NZD inclusive of GST but excluding of freight.
 We welcome wholesale enquiries.

 We are constantly working on reducing our carbon footprint.
 Our company uses minimal energy to operate.
-It runs on 4.5 kw solar panels.
-During sunshine we are almost out of the grid.
+It runs on 4.5 kW solar panels.
+During sunshine, we are almost out of the grid.

-Also by using electric vehicle (EV), it means it generates absolutely zero emission, helping to keep New Zealand clean and green.
+Also by using the electric vehicle (EV), it means it generates absolutely zero emission, helping to keep New Zealand clean and green.
 We use Biodegradable courier bags, reuse and recycle cardboard boxes.

-Why Meals in Steel:
+Why Meals in Steel

 We are what we eat and how we eat.
 We put ourselves at risk by making, storing and eating dangerous foods and using containers.
 Today we see lots of plastic and polystyrene containers are used for carrying and storing food.
 We even store hot or warm foods in those containers from takeaways and restaurants.
 This type of containers can leach BPA and other toxic substance into our food and body.
 On top of that, we are making our environment polluted by recycling and landfilling those materials such as plastics and polystyrene, which can take at least 500 years to decompose.